omeratt/student-match-live/README.md

-# student-match-live
+# Django Project - Social NetWork for students and private teachers.
-# Example for the project at run time at the address : https://student-match-social.herokuapp.com
+ student-match
-# Thanks for Watching.
+ Example for the project at run time at the address : https://student-match-social.herokuapp.com